THE CMS ADVANTAGE

 Using technology to provide above average floor flatness from the start.

-The system scans the surface at thousands of data points per second, creating a highly accurate 3D map of the concrete floor.
+The system scans the surface at thousands of data points per second, creating a 3D map/heat map of floors

 Identifies high and low spots, uneven slopes, and other irregularities with accuracy down to fractions of a millimeter.